rafaelcalpena/monorepo/packages/developer-dashboard/README.md

 ### Set Up

-Create a `config.js` inside `node_modules/@rafaelcalpena/developer-dashboard` with the accepted properties:
+Create a `config.js` anywhere in your folders with the accepted properties:

 ```javascript
 /*